rs10062022/Mini_annotation/README.txt

 - Note: The first run of main.sh will install the "Reference_resources" directory, which contains resources for lift over to hg38 and indel normalization.
 Dependencies are added via wget.
 If wget is not installed, please do so before proceeding.

 # Description
-- Mini_annotation is an analysis pipeline for varant format call (VCF) file that:
+- Mini_annotation is an analysis pipeline for variant format call (VCF) file that:
         1. Retrieves multi-transcript Ensembl effects for each variant
         2. Retrieves ClinVar clinical interpretation for variant
         3. Retrieves a set of PMIDs referencing variant